LoicMichelControl/NetPMC/README.md

 This would introduce spatial clustering and the possibility to use probabilistic-based inference strategies.
 <div align="center"> <img width="500" alt="NeuralNetwork" src="./figures/NeuralNetwork.png"> </div>
 <em>Fig. 1 - Illustration of the connectome-perspective of the proposed growing neural network for 'n' inputs (I_n) and 'n' outputs (O_n): to update the synaptic weights W_1, W_2,..., W_n, the learning process is based on a closed-loop control
-algorithm and the trained neurons propage simultaneously some statistic information about the synaptic weigths. </em>
+algorithm and the trained neurons propage simultaneously some statistic information about the synaptic weights. </em>

 ## Getting started and Training the network: